sudo-bot/docker-phpmyadmin-snapshots/README.md

 ### 6.0 versions (not released yet, early early testers only !)

-Do not use this version if you do not intend to do **very early testing!**
+Do not use this version if you do not intend to do **early testing!**

 ```diff
 - image: phpmyadmin:latest